-So I quite recently discovered a cool little trick to use with pore strips.
-This method will greatly improve the results, because we all know that Biore Pore Strips are expensive, and let’s face it, they aren’t always very effective at removing all of those blackheads.
+So I quite recently discovered a cool little trick to use with Biore Pore Strips that will greatly improve the results, because we all know that Biore Pore Strips are expensive, and they aren’t always very effective at removing all of those blackheads.

 In the video below I explain how to use this simple trick to ensure that you get every last blackhead out.
 It really is the ultimate pore strip secret =) check it out below…